Sandra Peabody: 1960s: Feature films and stage work

 After graduating high school in 1966, Peabody had a scholarship in dramatics to attend Florida State University.
 However, she decided to attend Carnegie Mellon University to study drama.
 In 1967, she was selected to do summer stock at the Priscilla Beach Theater in Plymouth, Massachusetts as an actress-in-training.
 The same year, Peabody was selected to study the Meisner technique with acting teacher Sanford Meisner at the Neighborhood Playhouse School of the Theatre.
 In 1969, she had a role as Gwendolyn Pigeon in Neil Simon's The Odd Couple.
-Critic Mariruth Campbell of The Journal News described her as being a "competent" actress.
+Critic Mariruth Campbell of The Journal News described her as being a "most competent" actress.
 Peabody was later a part of the stage plays Celebration, Little Mary Sunshine, and Stop the World – I Want to Get Off (all in 1969).

 1970–1972: Breakthrough with The Last House on the Left

 In 1970, Peabody had a supporting role as The Sun in the Robert Kalfin and The Rubber Duck directed Off-Broadway production Tarot, which ran at the Brooklyn Academy of Music.
 An experimental folk rock-mime musical based on tarot cards, it opened to a lackluster reception: a review for The New York Times describes the show as "pompous, inefficient and amateurish", although the music received praise.
 One of the first feature film roles Peabody signed onto in New York was the low budget sexploitation satire film The Filthiest Show in Town (1970), a parody of dating game shows.
 Peabody appeared in the film's fictitious commercial segments as a character named Olga.
 Peabody later had roles in the drama film Love-In '72 (1970) and Chuck Vincent's Manhattan-set horror film Voices of Desire (1971).

-Peabody's breakthrough role would occur when she got cast as the protagonist Mari Collingwood in Wes Craven's directorial debut The Last House on the Left (1972), a controversial exploitation horror film and a loose remake of Ingmar Bergman's The Virgin Spring (1960).
-Peabody responded to a casting notice for the film in the New York industry trade publication Backstage and set up an audition at Sean S. Cunningham's office.
+Peabody's breakthrough role would occur when she got cast as the protagonist Mari Collingwood in Wes Craven's directorial debut The Last House on the Left (1972), a controversial rape and revenge horror film and a loose remake of Ingmar Bergman's The Virgin Spring (1960).
+Peabody responded to a casting notice for the film in the New York industry trade publication Backstage and set up an audition at producer Sean S. Cunningham's office.
 Craven and Cunningham originally wanted Peabody to read for the role of Phyllis (portrayed by Lucy Grantham); after they met her, they decided to cast her as Mari.
-Craven's original script for The Last House on the Left was for a hardcore pornographic horror film, but Peabody did not want to do the movie based on the script, and Craven promised her that he would rewrite it as a traditional horror film.
+Discussions had been held with prior actors cast about filming it as an X-rated film; however, by the time Peabody signed on, she was told the script was going to be rewritten as a traditional horror film and would not include pornography.